2020 CONSTITUTION ESSAY CONTEST

 The Contest originated in Solano County in 2012 to recognize the accomplishments of schools and teachers who create learning environments wherein their students are encouraged to engage in critical thinking, and then be able to effectively communicate their understanding and ideas.
-Over the past seven years the contest has grown from a modest 35 entries submitted the first year, to over 300 essays received in 2015.
+Over the past eight years the contest has grown from a modest 35 entries submitted the first year, to over 300 essays received in 2015.
 So far, a total of over 1,500 entries have been submitted and nearly $10,000 in cash and mini-grants have been awarded.

-All students attending public, private, and home schools in Solano County, in grades 7-12, are eligible and invited to participate in this annual contest.
+All students attending public, private, and home schools in Solano County, in grades 10-12, are eligible and invited to participate in this annual contest.
 Note: homeschoolers must be affiliated with a 501(c)(3) organization.
-The rules for submitting a written essay expressing an understanding of the Founding Documents and Principles are stated in the Contest Entry Form – Topic & Rules (found below).
+The rules for submitting a written essay expressing an understanding of the Founding Documents and Principles are stated in the Contest Entry Form – Topic & Rules and Resources (found below).

 Constitution Literacy Advocates sponsor this annual contest.
-For more information about the Contest, visit Celebrate Our Constitution website.
+For more information about the Contest, visit their Celebrate Our Constitution website.

 Click on these links to view and download the Contest materials.

 Tax-deductable donations can be made to the Constitution Education Project Fund (CEPF) online by clicking on the “DONATE” button in the upper right-hand corner of this page.
 Contributions may also be made by check payable to SCF - Constitution Education Project Fund, and mailed or delivered to the Foundation.

 Constitution Essay Contest Winners